HangfireIO/Cronos/README.md

 ## Features

-* Parse cron expressions comprising six or seven fields.
+* Parse cron expressions comprising five or six fields.
 * Calculate next execution in zoned time and UTC.
 * Support extended format with non-standard characters: ?, L, W, #.
 * Handle the transition from standard time to daylight saving time and vice versa.